incountry/sdk-nodejs/README.md

   };

   endpoint?: string;       // Defines API URL encrypt?: boolean;       // If false, encryption is not used.
-If omitted is set to true.
+Defaults to true.

   logger?: Logger;
   getSecrets?: Function;   // Used to fetch encryption secret